zoobst/gobi/README.md

 `TODO(1.27-simd)` in `series_ops_simd_*.go`.

-The 1BRC gap breaks down similarly: with parallelism landed, most of the remaining 5× vs Polars is per-row accumulator throughput (`minMaxAcc.Update` calls `Series.numericAt` per row, dispatching through an interface + type switch).
+The 1BRC gap breaks down similarly: with parallelism landed, most of the remaining 6× vs Polars streaming is per-row accumulator throughput (`minMaxAcc.Update` calls `Series.numericAt` per row, dispatching through an interface + type switch).
 Vectorized kernels — tight loops over typed slices — would close a meaningful fraction on the